LISK819129/OpenNPC/README.md

 "what's my name?" and "what's your name?" against that memory.

 On personas and player lines never seen in training, 100% of answers use the persona's own knowledge and none break character.
-Every reply is logged in [`backend/eval/`](backend/eval) if you want to check the claim yourself.

-New to language models? [`backend/docs/how-it-works.md`](backend/docs/how-it-works.md) walks through tokens, Qwen, prompts, memory, LoRA, GGUF, quantization, llama.cpp and Vulkan from scratch.

 ## Unity Integration